Commonwealth Universe, Age 1, Volume 7: The Pirate and the Professor by Michelle Levigne

 Kiryn’s men all took a collective breath, not quite freezing in shock so much as they took a step back and braced for trouble.
 Pikken had just told them they weren’t to talk to anyone besides their guards, and never speak outside their quarters.
 And here their leader disregarded a rule under the heading of “Do You Want To Live?
 Then Don’t be Stupid.”

-She wondered if Darrak Cain could read her thoughts and knew she would never let anyone, even a troublesome hostage, even the idiot who tried to kill her two Lunars ago, be killed.
-There was too much information to extract from foreign minds, necessary for the survival of this pirate-protected world.
+She wondered if Darrak Cain could read her thoughts and knew she would never let anyone, even a troublesome hostage, even the idiot who tried to kill her two lunars ago, be killed.
+There was too much information to extract from foreign minds, necessary for the survival of Sorendaal.
 Too much valuable data on the splintered military of what remained of the Central Allied Worlds, to just kill someone for breaking the rules.
 That was a weakness, but she thought she had hidden it.

 “You’re in my territory, Cain.”
-Kiryn kept her voice mild, remembering the log tapes of her father when he had fought the bloody war that saved their planet.
-Niall Encardi had tricked his enemies into relaxing their guards, into feeling shame for their actions, into underestimating him.
+Kiryn kept her voice mild, remembering the recordings of her father when he had fought to save their planet.
+Niall Encardi had survived injustice pile on top of injustice and led his people to safety.
+He had forged alliances among groups that should have been mortal enemies, and brought civilization and decency into environments designed to destroy the humanity of falsely accused rebels and victims of constantly shifting politics.
 She stored away the anger other people provoked in her, saving the energy for when she needed it.
+She was her parents’ daughter, after all, and she would do whatever it took to preserve their legacy.

 “Yes, we know.
 You’ve managed to not only hold your boundaries but expand them so five orbital habitats have left distant star systems to live under your protection.”